-Managing a child or adult at risk through challenging episodes including a disclosure of abuse can be stressful and upsetting for staff.
-This emotive topic can be difficult for managers supporting their staff as well.
-It is important that staff and managers engage with the Safeguarding Team particularly after an incident to ensure that appropriate support, counselling and supervision can be actioned for staff involved.
+Managing a child or adult at risk through challenging episodes including a disclosure of abuse can be stressful and upsetting for colleagues.
+This emotive topic can be difficult for managers supporting their colleagues as well.
+It is important that colleagues and managers engage with the Safeguarding Team particularly after an incident to ensure that appropriate support, counselling and supervision can be actioned for colleagues involved.